dynamox-s-a/developer-challenges/front-end-challenge.md

 * Fork this repository to your own Github account.
 * Create a new branch using your first name and last name.
 For example: `caroline-oliveira`.
-* After completing the challenge, create a pull request to this repository (https://github.com/dynamox-s-a/js-ts-full-stack-test), aimed at the main branch.
+* After completing the challenge, create a pull request to this repository (https://github.com/dynamox-s-a/js-ts-full-stack-test) pointing to the main branch.
-* We will receive a notification about your pull request, review your solution, and get in touch with you.
+* We will receive a notification about your pull request, review your solution and get in touch with you.

 **Good luck!
 We look forward to reviewing your submission.** 🚀